davidranich/iam-david/README.md

 # 💻 iam-david

-here is the code for [my website](https://iam.davidranich.com). it's not much, but it's an honest day's work.
+here is the code for [my website](https://davidranich.com). it's not much, but it's an honest day's work.

 ## What's Included

-- ethereum price scraping script
+- ethereum price scraping script (runs every 60 seconds)
 - easter eggs

-As [Gandhi] once said:

 > Fancy algorithms are slow when n is small, and n is usually small.